giulianbiolo/LogicLegionASA/report/report.typ

 \
 == Sensing The Environment:
 === Parcels Sensing:
-The "onParcelsSensing" hook is called every time a new parcel enters the field of view of the agent.
+The `onParcelsSensing()` hook is called every time a new parcel enters the field of view of the agent.
 For each we store the parcel's position and score in the agent's beliefs:

 ```typescript
 type Parcel = {